Run the GREP11 Sample code¶

 In a moment you should see the Visual Studio Code window with your current directory structure shown in the Explorer pane in the upper left corner of the window:

-2. Expand the golang folder, and then expand the examples folder underneath it.
-Your Explorer pane should then look similar to this:
+folder underneath it.
+Your Explorer pane should then look similar to this: -

 Tip